spancharapula-byte/urban_heat_island_pinn/README.md

 1. Clone the repository.
 2. Open `notebooks/1D DeepXDE PINN.ipynb` in Google Colab.
-3. Run all cells sequentially
+3. Run all cells sequentially.
 4. The notebook will load in the ECOSTRESS dataset from the `data/` folder and generate all the figures used in the study.